Faculty Search Committee Workshop

 - Reviewing Applicants: Research on Bias and Assumptions

-- Office of Institutional Equity: Faculty Search and Screen Manual
+- Office of the Vice President for Ethics and Compliance: Faculty Search and Screen Manual

 Please note: In most cases, if you are working off campus, you will need to supply your Purdue University ID and password to access the articles listed below.